sean-dougherty/polyworld-comm/README.md

 ```

 If you want to preserve agent position information, then you must include
-the following in A's worldfile:
+the following in B's worldfile:

 ```
 SeedPositionFromRun True